SystemsApproach/ops/lifecycle.rst

 talking about QA, but unfortunately, the definitions are often vague, overlapping, and not always uniformly applied.
-The following gives a simple taxonomy that serves our purposes, with different categories of tests are organized according to the three stages of the CI/CD pipeline where they happen (relative to :numref:`Figure %s
+The following gives a simple taxonomy that serves our purposes, with different categories of tests organized according to the three stages of the CI/CD pipeline where they happen (relative to :numref:`Figure %s
 <fig-pipeline>`):